 Fortunately, advancements in internal communication and the employee experience are providing employee relations with the ability to play a more proactive, preventative role in the creation of fair, inclusive, and safe working environments.

 Just as conflict resolution depends first and foremost on listening to aggrieved employees, conflict avoidance depends primarily on open and transparent communication.
-Regular pulse surveys and open feedback channels give employers a chance to predict troubling issues before they become full-blown problems.
-And the constant availability of a variety of comms channels let employees speak their minds whenever they feel the need, not when they've reached the boiling point.
+Regular pulse surveys and open feedback channels give employers a chance to predict troubling issues before they become full-blown crises.
+And the constant availability of a variety of comms channels let employees speak their minds whenever and however they feel the need, not just once they've reached the boiling point.

 Employee relations are now a two-way street.